 Common Business Records Your Tax Accountant Needs

-- Financial statements for the business, including income statements, balance sheets, and cash flow statements.
+- Financial statements for the business including profit-loss statements, income statements, balance sheets, and cash flow statements

 - Payroll information (if you have employees)

-- Business expenses (travel expenses, advertising expenses, rent, utilities, office supplies, maintenance, telecommunications, internet costs, raw materials, shipping, etc),
+- Business expenses (travel expenses, advertising expenses, rent, utilities, office supplies, maintenance, telecommunications, internet costs, raw materials, and shipping)

-- Motor vehicle expense information - business use of auto, operating expenses, vehicle driving log with business kilometres driven, etc.
+- Motor vehicle expense information.
+This refers to any business use of auto, operating expenses, vehicle driving log with business kilometres driven, etc.

 Your tax accountant will also need any tax records such as: